heggy231/bookApp/README.md

 - make a branch
 > git checkout -b heggy-sprint-1 // creating my own branch
-> git branch
+> git branch // which branch am I on?

 https://git.generalassemb.ly/sf-wdi-51/mongoose-book-app/blob/master/docs/sprint1.md

-> npm i --save mongoose // install mongoose it is buili
+> npm i --save mongoose // install mongoose it is building the model

 > touch models/book.js // create new model

+> git checkout master // you are back on master

+notice some dependencies?
+> npm install // install the dependencies require for the project